rust-lang/rustc-perf/triage/README.md

 ## Generating the report

+(The `do-triage.sh` script automates some of the steps written here.)

 First, check the previous triage log entry.
 Look for responses in PRs, and follow up on any promised actions. (i.e. nag people!)